CKPOON0619/traveller/README.md

 - Investigate query caching in graphql to improve performance
 - Replace card result by infinite scroll using limit and offset api
 - Investigate aria best practice
+- Improve search by adding search by country